Unison Networks: History

+In 1993 a new entity, Hawke’s Bay Power Limited (HBPL), owned by the Hawke’s Bay Power Consumers’ Trust (HBPCT), took over the ownership of the electricity generation and distribution assets of the Hawke's Bay Electric Power Board.
+The Electricity Industry Reform Act 1998 required the separation of ownership of lines businesses from energy trading businesses.
+In 1998, the energy retail business of HBPL was purchased by Contact Energy and HBPL was renamed as Hawke’s Bay Network Ltd. Following a series of mergers and acquisitions, the company was renamed as Unison Networks Limited (trading as Unison), on 17 April 2003.
+It remained wholly owned by the HBPCT.

 Ownership

 The company is 100% owned by the Hawke's Bay Power Consumers' Trust on behalf of electricity consumers in the Hawke's Bay area.
 The Trust is made up of five elected Trustees and operates under a Trust Deed.
+The trust elects trustees every three years, with the most recent election happening in 2024.

 Distribution network

 The Unison subtransmission and distribution network is supplied from the national grid via Transpower substations.
 Seven Transpower grid exit points (GXPs) supply the Unison network: Redclyffe, Fernhill, and Whakatu for Napier-Hastings; Wairakei for Taupo; and Rotorua, Owhata, and Takurenga for Rotorua.